 “This subject teaches students how to tell stories, which we need in any job we have.
 Whether it's an engineering job or a public relations job, we are now storytellers.
 Our most compelling stories are ones where we can see numbers change and see the impact those numbers have on our lives."

 Want to know more?
-Turn to page 6 to uncover ‘4 ways to build data curiosity’.
+Read ‘4 ways to build data curiosity’ now.